renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Warning: this is an experimental feature and may be modified or removed in a future non-major release.

+TODO: Check if this feature is still present in the Renovate code.
+TODO: Add example of use.
+TODO: Warn users away more strongly if this is still experimental.

 ## requireConfig

 TODO: Explain `requireConfig`, add example of use.